 10 CFR 73.56(g) states that any individual who has applied for or is maintaining unescorted access shall promptly report any legal actions taken by a law enforcement authority or court of law that could result in incarceration or a court order.

-NRC are required to abide by the security reporting requirements specified in MD 12.3.
-These specifications include the requirement to report legal actions to DFS within 5 days of an event.
+NRC employees, contractors, and representatives from other Federal agencies, are required to abide by the security reporting requirements specified in MD 12.3.
+These specifications include the requirement to report certain legal actions to DFS within 5 days of an event.

+Regional management should discuss with the NRR/DRO Director any removal of a person from site access authorization due to self-reporting (or internal reporting) of a legal action.

-05.04 Radiation Protection Training
+05.04 Radiation Protection Training and Site Dose Tracking Data Forms

 10 CFR 19.12 states that individuals who are likely to receive annual occupational doses greater than 100 mrem shall receive instruction related to radiation and/or radioactive material.
-This requirement is satisfied for NRC and contract inspectors by their initial site access training and required 5-year site access refresher training in generic physical security and radiation protection.05.05 Fitness for Duty Program
+This requirement is satisfied for NRC and contract inspectors and other NRC support personnel, by their initial site access training and required 5-year site access refresher training in generic physical security and radiation protection.

+NRC inspectors, contract inspectors and other NRC support personnel, typically provide their social security numbers (SSNs) at licensee sites for the purpose of completing NRC Form 4, “Cumulative Occupational Dose History,” and NRC Form 5, “Occupational Dose Record for a Monitoring Period.”
+Information collected in both NRC forms is utilized in the NRC “Radiation Exposure Information and Reporting System” (REIRS), which is registered with the federal government as System of Records NRC-27 (“System of Records, NRC-27.”
+Federal Register, Vol. 75, No. 181, [20 September 2010] 57354-57355 and is subject to the Privacy Act of 1974, as amended, and all subsequent cybersecurity requirements to protect Personally Identifiable Information (PII) as defined by the National Institute of Standards and Technology (NIST) publication 800-122.
+Individuals who do not wish to supply their SSNs, may use the badge number on the NRC employee’s Homeland Security Presidential Directive 12 (HSPD-12) Personal Identity Verification (PIV) Card or similar Federal Government Common Access Card (CAC) for other Federal employees.

+05.05 Fitness for Duty Program

-10 CFR Part 26, “Fitness for Duty Programs” requires personnel granted unescorted access to nuclear facilities to be subject to either the licensee’s fitness for duty (FFD) program, or a FFD program formally reviewed and approved by the licensee which meets the requirements of 10 CFR Part 26.
+10 CFR Part 26, “Fitness for Duty Programs,” requires personnel granted unescorted access to nuclear facilities to be subject to either the licensee’s fitness for duty (FFD) program, or a FFD program formally reviewed and approved by the licensee which meets the requirements of 10 CFR Part 26.
 NRC employees are not subject to 10 CFR Part 26 requirements; however, NRC employees are covered under the NRC’s FFD chemical testing program.
-For NRC contractors, FFD is included in the stipulations of contract for services, interagency agreement, memorandum of understanding, or .
-10 CFR 26(j) may also apply to NRC contractors
+For NRC contractors, and support personnel from other Federal agencies, FFD is included in the stipulations of contract for services, interagency agreement, memorandum of understanding, or other agreement.
+Accordingly, the requirements outlined in 10 CFR 26(j) may also apply to NRC contractors.

 05.06 Identification and Verification of Site Access Certification

-NRC employee’s is the method of proper identification.
+In accordance with Office of Management and Budget Memorandum M-07-16, “Safeguarding Against and Responding to the Breach of Personally Identifiable Information,” May 22, 2007, the NRC has minimized the use of SSNs as a personal identifier.
+Accordingly, the NRC employee’s NRC HSPD-12 PIV Card is the method of proper identification to obtain access at an NRC licensed facility.
 Regional Administrator designation of NRC personnel likely to inspect a facility is through inclusion on the NRC's Site Access List.